Experywow/Experywow/README.md

 - 👋 Hi, I’m @Experywow
 - 👀 I’m interested in web-developing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Wordpress, JavaScript technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a long term partnership
-- 📫 How to reach me - experywow: skype.
+- 📫 How to reach me - skype: experywow.

 <!---
 Experywow/Experywow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.